shramov/tll/src/channel/resolve.rst

 ``resolve.channel=<string>`` - channel export name that is used as a second part of lookup key.

-``resolve.mode={once|always}`` (default ``once``) - perform lookup only once, on first successfull activation, or on each open.
-If parameters received from the server differs from previous then child object is destroyed and recreated.
+``resolve.mode={once|always|monitor}`` (default ``once``) - perform lookup only once, on first successful activation, or on each open.
+If parameters received from the server differ from previous then child object is destroyed and recreated.
+Monitor mode keeps request channel open and listens for ``ExportChannel`` updates.
+If init parameters differ then channel is closed and reinitialized on next reopen.

 ``resolve.rewrite-proto=<string>`` (default empty) - replace resolved channel protocol with this option value, can be used when only scheme is needed from the server.